ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 ### Unanswered Questions and Areas of Further Research

   - More precise birthdates and birthplaces for Jonas, Horace, Emily, Hannah.
+  - What is the source of "1961" as birth year on Emily's gravestone.
   - Jonas' and Horace's full middle names.
   - Corroborate Horace's date of death, as Evergreen Hill Cemetery directory listing is the only source of a date and given the mistakes in Edward's listing, I can't be completely confident in it.
   - Who were the sources for the gossip columns in those years?